Taylor Smith (soccer, born 1993): Washington Spirit, 2018

 In January 2018, Smith was traded to the Washington Spirit along with teammate Ashley Hatch in exchange for Crystal Dunn's rights.
 Prior to the start of the season, Smith was added to the allocated player list by U.S. Soccer.
 She appeared in 23 games for Washington in the 2018 season.

 Loan to Newcastle Jets, 2018

 In October 2018, after the conclusion NWSL season, Smith signed with the Newcastle Jets on loan for the 2018–19 W-League season.
 She became a key player in her first several appearances, earning the team's Player of the Month honors in November.
 In mid-December, Smith suffered an ACL tear in the 86th minute against Perth Glory after having registered two assists to fellow on-loan American, Katie Stengel.

 Reign FC, 2019–2020

 On March 22, 2019, Reign FC announced that they had signed Smith through the discovery process for former allocated players.
-Due to the injury she suffered in the W-League, Smith is not expected to play during the 2019 NWSL season.
+Due to the injury she suffered in the W-League, Smith was not expected to play during the 2019 NWSL season.